jconorgrogan/Informational-Constructivism/03_Derived_Structures_and_Connections/IC_ISG_Insights.md

 In IC, our universe is not the PF-ISG.

 Our universe is a trajectory through the observer's memory manifold, where:
+- The universe, from an IC perspective, can be understood as the observer's dynamically evolving, compressed representation of the Generative Path Space (GPS) (see 00_Introduction_and_Overview/GenerativePathSpace.md).
+This representation is traced out as a trajectory through the observer's memory manifold, where:

-Structures are built incrementally under constraint
+- Structures are built incrementally under constraint

-Cost is incurred at each distinction (locally `L=K+λE`, globally related to flow on `(K, C₂, F_β)` space)
+- Cost is incurred at each distinction (locally `L=K+λE`, globally related to flow on `(K, C₂, F_β)` space)

-Δ_ops shape the flow
+- Δ_ops shape the flow

-And the geometry of that flow, under SUR optimization, gives rise to what we perceive as physical laws — including space, time, gravity
+- And the geometry of that flow, under SUR optimization, gives rise to what we perceive as physical laws — including space, time, gravity

 The PF-ISG gives you the terrain.
 The observer's path through memory is the journey.
 And the relevant cost ledger (`L = K + λE` locally, or effective cost on `(K, C₂, F_β)` state space for RG flow) tells you the cost and dynamics.